vChorniak/SunriseSunsetSwift/README.md

 # SunriseSunsetSwift

-SunriseSunset
+SunriseSunset.

-You can can view the sunrise/sunset information for his current location, And can view search for any city and view the sunrise/sunset information for this city.
+You can view the sunrise/sunset information for your current location, And can view search for any city and view the sunrise/sunset information for this city.